micmejia/bible-dump/AMPC/Jeremiah/Jer 49.md

-Flee, wander far off, dwell deep [in the deserts], O you inhabitants of Hazor [in the Arabian Desert] says the Lord, for [^e]Nebuchadrezzar king of Babylon has planned a course against you and has conceived a purpose against you.
+Flee, wander far off, dwell deep [in the deserts], O you inhabitants of Hazor [in the Arabian Desert] says the Lord, for Nebuchadrezzar king of Babylon has planned a course against you and has conceived a purpose against you.